bprest/bprest.github.io/research.md

 ## Peer-Reviewed Publications

+1. [“Prices versus Quantities with Policy Updating”](http://www.nber.org/papers/w22379), with Billy Pizer conditionally accepted at the _Journal of the Association of Environmental and Resource Economists_.

-1. [“Peaking Interest: How awareness drives the effectiveness of time-of-use electricity pricing”](http://bit.ly/Prest_Peaking_Interest), accepted at the _Journal of the Association of Environmental and Resource Economists_.
+1. [“Peaking Interest: How awareness drives the effectiveness of time-of-use electricity pricing”](https://www.journals.uchicago.edu/doi/abs/10.1086/705798), accepted at the _Journal of the Association of Environmental and Resource Economists_.

 1. [“The Unconventional Oil Supply Boom: Aggregate Price Response from Microdata”](http://bit.ly/Newell_Prest_2018_Unconventional_Oil_Boom) with Richard Newell (2019). [_The Energy Journal_](https://www.iaee.org/energyjournal/article/3350) (40, no. 3) May 2019.